-They're the best-kept secret that many job seekers and working professionals should be keen to add to their arsenal for the perfect job search preparation.
-Despite some misconceptions, these aren't just for college students who are hoping to score their next internship.
-Informational interviews are for all levels of professional experience, whether you’re a job seeker or not, and are really just another form of networking.
+Informational interviews—and the letters of interest that lead to them—are the best-kept secret that many job seekers and working professionals should add to their arsenal for the perfect job-search preparation.
+They aren't just for college students who are hoping to score their next internship—they're for all levels of professional experience, whether you’re a job seeker or not, and are really just another form of networking.

-Not only are they a great way to get to know others in your industry, but they can help you meet others at a specific company/industry you're thinking about trying on for size and see what skills are required to do so.
-Maybe you’re interviewing for a job opening and this person works for your prospective employer, or perhaps you’re simply curious about what life as a (fill in the blank) looks like.
+Not only are they a great way to get to know others in your industry, but they can help you meet others at a specific company/industry you're thinking about trying and see what skills are necessary.
+Maybe you’re interviewing for a job and this person works for your prospective employer, or perhaps you’re simply curious about what life in the field looks like.
 Either way, making this sort of personal connection certainly can’t hurt!

 How do you land an informational interview?